Every NFL team’s most overrated player heading into 2022

 AP Photo/John Munson

 Sanders is explosive and has been a productive running back when healthy, missing nine total games over the past two seasons.
-Sanders averages almost five yards a carry and is a home run hitter when utilized, but the Eagles offense also doesn’t miss a beat when he’s out of the lineup, and the North-South running style displayed by Boston Scott and Kenneth Gainwell is more conducive to Philadelphia’s offensive approach. – Glenn Erby, Eagles Wire
+Sanders averages almost five yards a carry and is a home run hitter when utilized.
+Still, the Eagles’ offense also doesn’t miss a beat when he’s out of the lineup, and the North-South running style displayed by Boston Scott and Kenneth Gainwell is more conducive to Philadelphia’s offensive approach. – Glenn Erby, Eagles Wire

 Pittsburgh Steelers: WR Chase Claypool